alf-p-steinbach/Expressive-Cpp/README.md

 Behavior then everything would guaranteed be OK, not just apparently OK.
-But Undefined Behavior is a sinister, calculating, evil beast that can make it *seem* as if the code is working all right, all the way until Murphy’s law makes it fail at the worst possible moment, with the maximum cost&hellip; So better use a verbose `static_cast` or the `$as` macro, or a corresponding macro, which helps avoid the UB.
+But Undefined Behavior is a sinister, calculating, evil beast that can make it *seem* as if the code is working all right, all the way until Murphy’s law makes it fail at the worst possible moment, at maximum cost&hellip; So better use a verbose `static_cast` or the `$as` macro, or a corresponding macro, which helps avoid the UB.

 ### `$let` and `$var`